-Tortola, British Virgin Islands
+The Baths – Virgin Gorda, British Virgin Islands

-The inspiration for Robert Louis Stevenson’s “Treasure Island,” the Baths are a geological wonder comprised of unusually shaped granite boulders as large as 40 feet in diameter.
+The inspiration for Robert Louis Stevenson’s “Treasure Island,” The Baths are a geological wonder comprised of unusually shaped granite boulders as large as 40 feet in diameter.
 These beautiful formations are a result of molten rock trickling up into the existing volcanic rock layers and cooling into hard crystalline granite.
 The boulders are so huge that they create “caves” in the gaps between them.
 You can walk around inside the sheltered areas and even take a dip in the warm Caribbean waters that pool here.
 See them for yourself!

-Belize City, Belize
+Three Caves – Belize City, Belize

 There’s quite a history to these caves, a short drive from Willemstad’s colorful city center in Dutch-influenced Curacao.
 Ancient peoples have left cave drawings behind (which could be as much as 1,500 years old!) amid the limestone stalagmites and stalactites.
 See them as part of a Willemstad city tour, and you’ll get a full view of this majestic island nation.

-Belize City, Belize
+Crystal Cave – Belize City, Belize

 Did you know?
 Belize is home to the most extensive cave system in Central America!
-Get ready to experience a real show-stopper when you visit the Crystal Cave, just outside Belize City.
+Get ready to experience a real show-stopper when you visit Crystal Cave, just outside Belize City.
 Complete with a “frozen” waterfall column, a sacred Mayan lagoon and a glittering dam, Royal Caribbean’s shore excursion lets you experience it all while floating along on an inner tube.

-Green Grotto Caves
+Green Grotto Caves – Falmouth, Jamaica

 Named after the green algae that decorate its walls, the Green Grotto Caves in Discovery Bay contain limestone caves made up of interconnected passageways and a crystal-clear underground lake.
-It’s no wonder why; it is one of the more popular attractions in Jamaica.
-Toss a coin in the Wishing Well for luck before you leave!
+It’s no wonder why it is one of the more popular attractions in Jamaica.
+Toss a coin in the wishing well for luck before you leave!